-A) Instructions for the paper setter
+Instructions for the paper setter

-The question paper will consist of three sections: A, B & C. SECTIONs A & B will have four questions each from the respective sections of the syllabus and will carry 40% marks each.
-SECTION C will have 6-12 short-answer type questions which will cover the entire syllabus uniformly and will carry 20% marks in all.
+The question paper will consist of three sections: A, B & C. SECTIONS A & B will have four questions each from the respective sections of the syllabus carrying 15 marks for each question.
+SECTION C will have 5-10 short-answer type questions carrying a total of 15 marks, which will cover the entire syllabus uniformly.

-B) Instructions for the candidates
+Instructions for the candidates

-- 1. Candidates are required to attempt two questions each from the sections A & B of the question paper and the entire section C. - 2.
-Use of non-programmable calculator is allowed.
+Candidates are required to attempt two questions each from the sections A & B of the question paper and the entire section C.